DataDog/integrations-core/sqlserver/README.md

 | `<INIT_CONFIG>`      | blank or `{}`                                                                                                                    |
 | `<INSTANCE_CONFIG>`  | `{"host": "%%host%%,%%port%%", "username": "datadog", "password": "<UNIQUEPASSWORD>", "connector": "odbc", "driver": "FreeTDS"}` |

-See the [Autodiscovery template variables documentation][23] to learn how to pass `<UNIQUEPASSWORD>` as an Environment variable instead of a label.
+See [Autodiscovery template variables][23] for details on passing `<UNIQUEPASSWORD>` as an environment variable instead of a label.

 ##### Log collection

 _Available for Agent versions >6.0_

 Collecting logs is disabled by default in the Datadog Agent.
-To enable it, see [Kubernetes log collection documentation][24].
+To enable it, see [Kubernetes log collection][24].

 | Parameter      | Value                                             |
 | -------------- | ------------------------------------------------- |